KoolKeith/shareit/README.md

 #Shareit
 A bash script to "optimize" files and upload them to your/a server via scp.

+FIXME It works for one file only currently...

 ##What does it do?
  * It uploads files to your server.
  * Then it copies the public URL into your clipboard.